lazy-insomaniac/Optiver-Predict-US-stock_price/README.md

 # Set up for the project ⚙️
 Use kaggle notebooks as they have more resources and paths in notebook are set according to them.
 Import the notebook in Kaggle.
-You are recommened to upload the data files accordingly as suggested below
+For LSTM you  are recommened to turn on GPU You are recommened to upload the data files accordingly as suggested below
   * /kaggle/input/optiver-trading-at-the-close/optiver2023
   * /kaggle/input/optiver-trading-at-the-close/public_timeseries_testing_util.py